 Develop good communication with the teachers

 Establishing good communication with the teacher is essential.
-Make an appointment to talk to your child's teacher early in the year.
+Make an appointment to talk to your child's teacher early in Term 1.
 You might like to make a list of things your child enjoys doing as well as things that overwhelm them, and signs of when your child is feeling anxious and ways to settle them.

-Remember to take a photo of your child as they head off to big school.
+Remember to take a photo of your child as they head off to the first day of school.
 You will be surprised how quickly they grow up.
-Your child will also enjoy looking back at this important milestone in their life.
+Your child may also enjoy looking back at this important milestone in their life.

-Transitioning to school – Early Childhood Intervention Australia Ltd (ECIA) is the peak national organisation promoting the interests of young children with developmental delay or disability, their families and communities.
+Transitioning to school – Early Childhood Intervention Australia Ltd (ECIA) is a peak national organisation promoting the interests of young children with developmental delay or disability, their families and communities.